szabgab/perlmaven.com/sites/en/pages/perlbrew.md

 Most Linux distribution already come pre-installed with a version of perl, but even if it is not part of the core distribution you can install perl using `yum install perl` or `apt-get install perl` depending on your package management system.
 This will give you a version of perl your vendor has built which can be several years old.
-In many cases using this perl is a good choices, but sometimes you'd like to <b>upgrade perl</b> and install a newer version.
+In many cases using this perl is a good choices, but sometimes you'd like to **upgrade perl** and install a newer version.

 Your options are: